Free Consultation (312) 899-9090

 Our Multi-Million-Dollar Medical Malpractice Case Results

-• $101 Million: A record verdict on behalf of a baby who was brain damaged at birth at West Suburban Medical Center in Oak Park.
+• $101 million record verdict on behalf of a baby who was brain damaged at birth at West Suburban Medical Center in Oak Park.
 (Attorneys: Keith A. Hebeisen, Bradley M. Cosgrove, Sarah F. King, and Charles R. Haskins)

-• $22.9 million: A child sustains permanent brain injury due to lack of oxygen to his organs during labor and delivery.
+• $22.9 million recovery on behalf a child who sustains permanent brain injury due to lack of oxygen to his organs during labor and delivery.
 A brain MRI demonstrated evidence of a severe profound perinatal hypoxic-ischemic brain injury.
 He was diagnosed with spastic cerebral palsy, has global disabilities including the inability to walk, motor and speech delays and cognitive impairment.
 (Attorneys: Keith A. Hebeisen, Robert A. Clifford, and Sarah F. King)

-• $16 million: A newborn suffers brain damage when oxygen is cut off after doctors and hospital personnel fail to perform a timely C-section.
+• $16 million recovery on behalf of a a newborn who suffered brain damage when oxygen was cut off after doctors and hospital personnel fail to perform a timely C-section.
 (Attorneys: Bob Clifford and Keith Hebeisen)

-• $12 million settlement: Failure to diagnose cancer leads to metastatic cancer in a 55-year-old man.
+• $12 million settlement due to failure to diagnose cancer leading to metastatic cancer in a 55-year-old man.
 (Attorneys: Bob Clifford and Keith Hebeisen)

-• Easton AT100_High Stakes Lit_2022$12 million: A record medical malpractice verdict in DuPage County is won on behalf of an infant who suffered permanent and severe brain damage as a result of a delayed C-section delivery.
+• Easton AT100_High Stakes Lit_2022$12 million record medical malpractice verdict in DuPage County is won on behalf of an infant who suffered permanent and severe brain damage as a result of a delayed C-section delivery.
 (Attorney: Keith Hebeisen)

-• $6.75 million: Doctors and hospital personnel negligently fail to timely recognize, diagnose, and treat a baby girl in the intermediate care nursery who developed jaundice that resulted in permanent brain injury.
+• $6.75 million recovery due to doctors and hospital personnel negligently fail to timely recognize, diagnose, and treat a baby girl in the intermediate care nursery who developed jaundice that resulted in permanent brain injury.
 (Attorney: Keith Hebeisen)

-• $5 million: A doctor performs an unnecessary hysterectomy on a 31-year-old Chicago area woman after a C-section to deliver her first child.
+• $5 million recovery due to a doctor performing an unnecessary hysterectomy on a 31-year-old Chicago area woman after a C-section to deliver her first child.
 (Attorneys: Keith Hebeisen)

-• $2.5 million: A mother was in labor for 25 hours with prolonged periods during which her baby was deprived of sufficient oxygen and suffered from poor fetal tones; her son was born with cerebral palsy and died two years later from a seizure disorder.
+• $2.5 million recovery for a mother who was in labor for 25 hours with prolonged periods during which her baby was deprived of sufficient oxygen and suffered from poor fetal tones; her son was born with cerebral palsy and died two years later from a seizure disorder.
 (Attorneys: Richard F. Burke Jr. and Shannon M. McNulty)

 In the video above, attorney Susan Capra answers some of the most frequently asked questions related to medical malpractice.
 Ms. Capra is not only a partner at Clifford Law Offices but also a registered nurse who is well aware of the issues involved in medical malpractice claims.
 Questions she answers in the video include: